Community

 For information on availability and cost, please contact Janine Tschuncky.

-Workshops are available outside of Winnipeg, although we require travel costs to be covered.
+Workshops may be available outside of Winnipeg, although we require travel costs to be covered.

 Friends & Partners